Moldova at the 1994 Winter Olympics: Background

 Moldova achieved independence after the break-up of Soviet Union in 1991 and its National Olympic Committee was formed on 29 January 1991.
 As the National Olympic Committee of the Republic of Moldova was only recognized by the International Olympic Committee (IOC) in 1993, Moldovan athletes participated as a part of a unified team at the 1992 Summer Olympics and did not participate in the 1992 Winter Olympics.
 Moldavan athletes competed from 1952 to 1988 as a part of Soviet Union.
 The 1994 Winter Olympics marked Moldova's first participation as an independent nation in the Olympic Games.

 The 1994 Winter Olympics was held between 12 and 27 February 1994 in Lillehammer, Norway.
 The Moldovan team consisted of two athletes who competed in a single sport.
 Vasily Gherghy served as the country's flag-bearer during the opening ceremony.
 The country did not win any medals in the Games.

 Competitors

-Moldova sent two athletes including a women who competed in four biathlon events.
+Moldova sent two athletes including a woman who competed in four biathlon events.